sushil2601/javaScript_practise/REACT.md

     .React DevTools is a browser extension that allows you to inspect the react components tree, view props and state and debug React app efficiently.

-Q. What is package.json and package-lock.json?

-Ans :-

-    .package.json :-
-                    We have information about generic version of installed package.

-    .package-lock.json :-
-                        We have information about the specific or exact version of installed package

 Q. React19 features

 Ans :-